The Cathedral Congregation is home for regular worshippers from more than 25 nations. The information here is for our regular congregants.

 Congregational Ministries & Gatherings Online

-For members of our regular Cathedral Congregation a number of gatherings are available to join via Zoom.
-Please contact firstname.lastname@example.org for access details.
+Members of our regular Cathedral Congregation are able to join gatherings via Zoom.
+Please contact email@example.com for access details.

 - Weekly Bible Study Group